Cord-cutting: Broadband-only TV products

-In an effort to entice cord cutters and cord nevers, some cable television providers have begun offering Internet-only streaming services.
+In an effort to entice cord-cutters and cord-nevers, some cable television providers have begun offering Internet-only streaming services.
 Cablevision began to offer "Cord Cutter" packages that include a free digital antenna and access to its Optimum WiFi network, as well as the option to add HBO Now to the service, making it the first-ever cable provider to do so.
 In 2015, Comcast and Time Warner Cable (TWC) began to trial television services delivered via their managed internet infrastructures; Comcast's "Stream" service offered access to broadcast networks, HBO, Xfinity StreamPix, and their respective TV Everywhere services.
 Outside of TVE apps, the service can only be accessed via Comcast home internet on supported devices.
 In October 2015, TWC began to trial a service under which subscribers are given a Roku 3 digital media player to access their service via the supplied TWC app, rather than a traditional set-top box.
 A TWC spokesperson emphasized that this offering would provide "the same TV and same packages delivered to the home today", but delivered over TWC-managed internet rather than a cable line.
 This service has since been transferred to the current Spectrum service after Time Warner Cable's merger with Charter, with an equivalent Apple TV app forthcoming.

-At the end of 2017, most new televisions had Internet capability.
+At the end of 2017, most new televisions had Internet capability, allowing access to both paid and free services with no need for a special set-top box.
 This contributed to the cord-cutting trend.